mahmoud-mohsen-dev/usePopcorn/README.md

 **Search for a movie :**

--   Type a movie that you wanna search for in the search bar.
+-   Type a movie that you want to search for in the search bar.
 -   The app will fetch the data from the api then displayed on the left section.

 **Rate a movie**: